euc-dev/euc-dev.github.io/docs/sdks/index.md

   - toc
 ---

-Developers, Automation Engineers, and System Administrators can build world class solutions on the VMware platform.
-Select a VMware SDK to find more information, downloads, documentation, and resources.
+Developers, Automation Engineers, and System Administrators can build world class solutions on Omnissa Horizon and Workspace ONE platforms.
+Select an Omnissa SDK to find more information, downloads, documentation, and resources.
 Some SDKs are made available only through certain offerings and programs.

 ::cards::

 - title: Horizon View Session Enhancement SDK
-  content: use the VMware View Session Enhancement Software Development Kit (SDK) to write host-side and client-side applications and allow communications between a clients and remote desktop
+  content: use the Horizon View Session Enhancement Software Development Kit (SDK) to write host-side and client-side applications and allow communications between a clients and remote desktop
   url: ../horizon-sdks/view-session-management/index.md
   image: ../assets/logos/horizon-logo.png

 - title: Horizon RDP VC Bridge SDK
-  content: use the VMware RDP VC Bridge SDK to write Windows applications that can load plugins on the Horizon Client
+  content: use the Horizon RDP VC Bridge SDK to write Windows applications that can load plugins on the Horizon Client
   url: ../horizon-sdks/rdpvcbridge/index.md
   image: ../assets/logos/horizon-logo.png